Basic Page Sidebar Menu Penn Provost

 Frequently Asked Questions

-An improperly formatted dissertation will not be approved for publication.
-Please review the Dissertation Manual and Dissertation Formatting Template or Master's Thesis Style Guide early and often as you write your dissertation or thesis.
+Dissertations must be formatted properly in order to be approved for publication.
+Please review the Dissertation Formatting Guide and Dissertation Formatting Template or Master's Thesis Style Guide early and often as you write your dissertation or thesis.
 If your deposited dissertation is rejected more than once, it may delay your graduation term.

 All revisions must be completed by the Last Day to Deposit, per the Graduation Calendar.
 This deadline is firm and will not be extended.